 "We're very proud of it.
 This is a station you can use.
 Please have a seat and login as WWalker.
 Type in today's date as all numbers, 022210, then the code on the back of your research card, and…there, you're in.
 Most of our catalog has been scanned into the computer, but if you want specific documents or books, put your request in through the computer request form.
 If the document is here, in this library, it will be located and brought to you.
 If the document is in one of the off site archives, it will be sent here and brought to you.
 It could take several minutes to a few hours to fill your request, so please be patient.
 If your request is restricted because of environmental concerns, or it's fragile, a special request to view the item must be made directly through me, and I'll make arrangements for you to view the item.
 If you have any problems, please ask any of our staff librarians, and they will be happy to help you.
 To help you get started, what would you like to research today?"

 "I've an interest in the Civil War, and I hope to find letters, diaries, journals, anything written during the battle of Gettysburg by General Lee and General Meade.
 I hope to gain some insight on their personalities, and thoughts as leaders of their respective armies."

 "To begin, I suggest you enter their names, and the search engine will give you what we have cross referenced under their names."

 "Our system is faster and much more efficient.
 Good luck, Lieutenant Walker."

-Walker was reading an order from General Meade when he is approached by a tall, gaunt, almost ancient looking man wearing a name tag that simply read 'Librarian'.
+Walker was reading an order from General Meade when he was approached by a tall, gaunt, almost ancient looking man wearing a name tag that simply read 'Librarian'.

 "Lieutenant Walker.
 Come with me.
 I will show you a document in the restricted archives you will be interested in."
 He said stiffly, as if he was struggling with the language.

 "Am I allowed in the restricted archives?"
-Walker said, intrigued by the offer.
+Walker was intrigued by the offer.

 "Shouldn't we ask Ms. Allen for permission to enter the archives?"